-- Advise individual on mode of action, benefits of the medicine, possible side effects and their management. - Give general advice for managing high pollen count: stay indoors as much as possible, keeping windows and doors shut; avoid cutting grass, large grassy places and camping; shower and wash your hair after being outdoors, especially in the countryside; wear wrap-around sunglasses when outside; keep car windows closed and consider buying pollen filters for car air vents. - When using nasal spray for first time, the pump should be primed.
-See PIL for full details. - Advise patient of nasal spray technique see PIL for details. - It may take several days to obtain the full therapeutic effects of the medication. - If condition worsens or symptoms persist seek further medical advice, initially from the pharmacy. - Inform the individual that they can report suspected adverse reactions to the MHRA using the Yellow Card reporting scheme on: www.mhra.gov.uk/yellowcard.
+- Advise the individual on mode of action, benefits of the medicine, possible side effects and their management. - Give general advice for managing high pollen count: stay indoors as much as possible, keeping windows and doors shut; avoid cutting grass, large grassy places and camping; shower and wash your hair after being outdoors, especially in the countryside; wear wrap-around sunglasses when outside; keep car windows closed and consider buying pollen filters for car air vents. - When using nasal spray for first time, the pump should be primed.
+See PIL for full details.

+- Advise the individual on nasal spray technique see PIL for details. - While an improvement in symptoms may be observed within 12 hours of use, it may take several days to obtain the full therapeutic effects of the medication. - If conditions worsens or symptoms persist, seek further medical advice initially from the pharmacy.
+Inform the individual that they can report suspected adverse reactions to the MHRA using the Yellow Card reporting scheme on: www.mhra.gov.uk/yellowcard.